rostislav-matveev/FvwmPy/README.md

   If `parse` then decode the packet and store the fields.

-  If `raw` then set p["raw"] to the raw byte array of the packet (without the header)
+  If `raw` then set p["raw"] to the raw bytearray of the packet (without the header)

 - **`m.resync()`**

   Seek the 'FVWM to module'-pipe to the start of the next packet.
-  Usefull in case of pipe desyncronization.
+  Useful in case of pipe desyncronization.

 - **`m.finishedstartup()`**